VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 </details>

-Once the listener has been successfully started, you can run your compiled Low-Level-Dropper.exe.
+Once the listener has been successfully started, you can run your compiled direct syscall dropper.
 If all goes well, you should see an incoming command and control session.
 <details>

 <p align="center">